-(3) In accordance with § 25-823, the Board may fine, as set forth in the schedule of civil penalties established under § 25-830, and revoke or suspend a wine pub permit if the holder of a wine pub permit fails to comply with the terms of this subsection.
+(3) In accordance with § 25-823, the Board may fine and revoke or suspend a wine pub permit if the holder of a wine pub endorsement fails to comply with the terms of this subsection.

-(4) A wine pub permit issued pursuant to this subsection shall expire upon the revocation, cancellation, or transfer of the license.
+(4) A wine pub endorsement issued pursuant to this subsection shall expire upon the revocation, cancellation, or transfer of the license.